jogam/terraform-provider-netapp/README.md

 Maintainers
 -----------

-This provider plugin is being developped by jogam.
+This provider plugin is being developed by jogam.

 Requirements
 ------------